 117. Bench And Table

-These are more great outdoor ideas for very little money and created from pallets.
+These are more outdoor ideas for very little money and created from pallets.
 This bench and table is a great place to relax or enjoy a quiet cup of coffee outdoors on a beautiful, warm day.
 With such a small price tag you have no reason not to enjoy your outdoor space.

 118. Murphy Planting Station